lpurdy01/crypto-knowledge-map/notes/What_is_a_Layer_2.md

 5["How a Transaction Works"]-->0{"What is a Layer 2"}
 0{"What is a Layer 2"}-->6["What About Banks"]
-0{"What is a Layer 2"}-->7["What is the Lightning Network"]
+0{"What is a Layer 2"}-->7["What is the Lightning Network"] click 1 "../What_is_Money" "What is Money" click 2 "../How_the_US_Monetary_System_Works" "How the US Monetary System Works" click 3 "../What_is_a_Wallet" "What is a Wallet" click 4 "../What_is_Bitcoin" "What is Bitcoin" click 5 "../How_a_Transaction_Works" "How a Transaction Works" click 6 "../What_About_Banks" "What About Banks" click 7 "../What_is_the_Lightning_Network" "What is the Lightning Network"
 ```